 - Avoid trans-fatty acids.

-- Use flax seed oil in salads and grind flax seeds to use on vegetables and bake into breads.
+- Use flaxseed oil in salads and grind flax seeds to use on vegetables and bake into bread.

 Ingredient #4: Two to five servings of unrefined, varied whole grains

 - Try to get grains intact, not ground into flours.

 - Replace refined wheat flour with whole wheat pastry, rice, or soy flour.

 Ingredient #5: Organic foods when possible

 - Avoid foods with artificial ingredients such as preservatives, color, or flavor enhancers.